By Paul Taylor

 hair loss forums on the Internet.

-But when I discovered that one website had challenged me to respond within one of its forums which was heavily criticizing both myself and the skull expansion theory, I made an exception and decided to take part.
+But, when I discovered that one website had challenged me to respond within one of its forums which was heavily critical both of myself and the skull expansion theory, I made an exception and decided to take part.

-" ...there are people who come to these forums stating they are consumers when in fact they are Reps and their views on a product are slanted."
+" ...there are people who come to these forums stating they are consumers when in fact they are Reps and their views on a product are slanted...like what I have seen from some people here... who as far as I know were directly connected to you (Paul Taylor) or whoever sells your ebook".

 He was then banned and threatened with police action by the website concerned.
 Obviously I don't want people to get banned, so I would have preferred that he had not tried to participate at all.